NicKarlovich/oneDNDConversion/doc.md

 * New level 1 feature
 * BA to gain +1 to spell save DCs and advantage on sorcerer spell attacks
 * 2x/long rest

+#### Metamagic
+* Moved from 3rd to 2nd level
+* You can change one option when you gain a sorcerer level.

+#### Metamagic Options
+* Many of the metamagic options were modified:
+    * Careful Spell: When a creature you choose to succeed saves, they take no damage instead of half
+    * Distant Spell: Increases spell range by 30ft * sorcerer level rather than doubling the spell's range
+    * Empowered Spell: No Change
+    * Extended Spell: When you extend the spell, you now also have advnatage on concentration saving throws to maintain that concentration
+    * Heightened Spell: costs 2 sorcery points instead of 3, and it imposes disadvantage on all saves from that spell rather than just the first
+    * Quickened Spell: Clarifies that quickened spell does not bypass casting a leveled spell with your action while also casting a leveled spell with your BA.
+    * Seeking Spell: Imported from Tasha's; 2 sorcery points to reroll missed spell attack roll, can be used with other options
+    * Subtle Spell: Removes need for material components as well, unless component is consumed
+    * Transmuted Spell: (1 sorcery point) Imported from Tasha's; change damage type of spell to Acid, Cold, Fire, Lightnin, Poison, Thunder
+    * Twinned Spell: Redesigned entirely, developer explanation:
+        > The 2014 version was too powerful, since it basically allowed you to cast two spells on the same turn (as in Quickened Spell) and to cast the extra spell with a Sorcery Point discount (for example, a 3rd-level Spell Slot normally costs 5 Sorcery Points, but in Twinned Spell, it cost only 3).
+The targeting limitation of Twinned Spell failed to contain how overpowered the option was and caused confusion.
+The new version of Twinned Spell keeps the Sorcery Point discount, with Quickened Spell carrying the extra-spell-on-a-turn weight.
+This redesign has allowed us to remove the targeting limitation that Twinned Spell had before.
+        * New Version: Cost 1-5 sorcery points; When you cast a spell of 1st–5th level that you also cast on your previous turn by expending a Spell Slot, you can fuel this turn’s casting of the spell by spending a number of Sorcery Points equal to the spell’s level rather than expending a Spell Slot

 #### Sorcerous Restoration
 * 20th level feature moved to 5th level and modified